MiguelFR99/Data-Science-with-Python-first-projects-/README.md

 4-4-Data Cleaning and Modeling for a Linear Regression

-5-Linear Regression for Forecasting (Time Series Data)
+5-Linear Regression for Time Series Data Forecasting (extracted from a MongoDB Database)